ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: Motivation

+\textbf{Roofline Analysis. } The roofline analysis \cite{williams2009roofline} in Figure \ref{fig:communication} (a) shows that both algorithms are within the memory-bound region.
+This indicates that PIM is a promising solution for embedding layers using weight-sharing algorithms, similar to the original embedding layer.
+The degree of memory-intensive nature differs between the two algorithms.
+QR-trick is relatively more memory-bounded compared to the TT-Rec.
+TT-Rec is less memory-bounded than the QR-trick, where its location on the memory-bound region differs for different rank configurations.
+To accelerate both types of algorithms, we leverage the unique and common characteristics of both algorithms described in the next subsection using the ProactivePIM architecture.

-The weight-sharing algorithm involves vector multiplication or GEMV operations in the embedding layer for CnR, which require vector pairs to reside in the same PIM unit for computation.
-However, it is impossible to co-locate all vector pairs within the same node because the subtables are distributed across multiple nodes (e.g., ranks, bank groups) for parallel processing.
-This requires CPU-PIM communication, as depicted in Figure \ref{fig:communication} (a).
-The second CnR requires the memory controller to pass an operand in a different node.
-A similar incident occurs for the TT-Rec.
-Furthermore, as shown in Figure \ref{fig:communication} (b), communication overhead takes more than 30\% of the total execution time of the embedding layer for all embedding dimensions.
-Dynamic techniques to alleviate CPU-NMP communication, such as inter-node broadcast \cite{sun2021abc}, face challenges with weight-sharing algorithms.
-The asynchronous nature of PIM operations for the embedding layer requires each PIM to fetch distinct data, resulting in idle cycles as PIM should wait for data over the shared bus.
-Although interconnect methods for DIMM-NMP \cite{zhou2023dimm} have been proposed to address point-to-point communication, modern PIM architectures still lack support for inter-PIM communication \cite{jonatan2024scalability}.
-Even without communication, weight-sharing algorithms incur increased memory access as CnR requires access to all subtables.
-The abovementioned problems undermine the performance of prior PIM architectures.
-However, our roofline analysis \cite{williams2009roofline} in Figure \ref{fig:roofline} shows that both algorithms are within the memory-bound region, indicating that PIM is still a promising solution for embedding layer with weight-sharing algorithms.
+\textbf{CPU-PIM Communication Overhead. } As the CnR process of weight-sharing algorithms consists of vector multiplication or GEMV operation, it poses a distinct challenge to previous NMP/PIM systems for personalized recommendations that only target the GnR process.
+The CnR process require vector pairs to reside in the same PIM unit for the computation.
+However, it is impossible to co-locate all vector pairs within the same node because the subtables are distributed across multiple nodes (e.g., ranks and bank groups) for parallel processing.
+As depicted in Figure \ref{fig:communication} (b), when the vector pair of first CnR lies within the same PIM unit no support from the host is required.
+However, the second CnR depicts the memory controller required to pass a CnR operand vector that is located in a different node from the other, necessitating CPU-PIM communication.
+A similar incident occurs for TT-Rec, because its CnR is also composed of vector multiplication.
+As shown in Figure \ref{fig:communication} (c), the CPU–PIM communication overhead accounts for more than 30\% of the total embedding-layer execution time for both QR-trick and TT-Rec across various embedding dimensions, which is non-negligible in terms of both the throughput and energy efficiency.
+The drawback is less severe in TT-Rec because the total memory access is mostly attributed to the second subtable, in which a subembedding is a matrix, whereas that of the other subtables is a vector.
+As subembeddings delivered across bank groups are vectors, the impact of communication is smaller compared to the QR-trick.